 Have you or a loved one sustained an injury directly caused by the negligent actions of another individual?
 You have legal rights.

-At The Long Brothers, we understand the many challenges injured victims face after an accident.
+At The Long Brothers, we understand the many challenges injured people face after an accident.
 From medical treatment to handling the insurance company, the legal process can be frustrating and overwhelming to handle alone.

 For this reason, consulting an experienced and knowledgeable Foley personal injury lawyer will be to your advantage.
 While every case is different, we treat every client that walks through our doors with the same compassion and dedication.

 Types of Personal Injury Cases Our Firm Handles

 In order to best serve the Foley community, we handle various types of personal injury cases.
 Some of the cases our firm represents include but are not limited to the following:

 - Truck accidents

 - Parasailing accidents